hashintel/hash/apps/hashdotai-new/README.md

 `yarn dev`

-This app uses the NextJS App Router – your first step should be to [read the docs](https://nextjs.org/docs/app/building-your-application/routing) if you are unfamiliar with it.
+This app uses the Next.js App Router – your first step should be to [read the docs](https://nextjs.org/docs/app/building-your-application/routing) if you are unfamiliar with it.

 ## Known issues